CAT SyllabusCAT - The Complete Guide

 Part-1: Syllabus for Reading Comprehension (RC)

-- Business & Economic RC Passages, i.e., Global economic changes, economic development at the cost of environment, Impact of Demonetization in India, Wasteful expenditure by Governments.
+- Business & Economic RC Passages, i.e., Indian budget 2022, Economic reform of India, Global economic changes, economic development at the cost of environment, Impact of Demonetization in India, Wasteful expenditure by Governments.

 - RC passages from various English Literature books, from articles authored by great philosophers and thinkers, from speeches of great personalities like Charles Dickens, Aristotle, Martin Luther King, Mohandas Karamchand Gandhi, Churchill, etc.